Cub Scouts (The Scout Association): Organisation

 Cub Scouts around a fire at Furzefield Scout Campsite in West Sussex.

-The Cub Scout section is run locally within a Scout group along with the younger Beaver Scout section and the older Scout section.
+The Cub Scout section is run locally within a Scout group along with the younger Beaver Scout and Squirrel Scout sections and the older Scout section.
 Linking to the heritage of the section as the Wolf Cubs and with the theming of the early section based around The Jungle Book, the section is collectively called a Cub Pack which may contain up to around 36 Cub Scouts who often meet weekly.
-Cub packs are run by a volunteer adult leadership team, led by a Cub Scout Leader (often abbreviated to CSL), and made up of Assistant Cub Scout Leaders (ACSL) who share the same level of training as the Cub Scout Leader, Sectional assistants who volunteer regularly with basic training, Young Leaders, 14-18 year olds who volunteer in the section, and occasional helpers who may be parents assisting as part of a rota.
-It is traditional for leaders in the section to be known by a name from The Jungle Book with Akela as leader of the wolves usually being taken by the Cub Scout Leader while Baloo, Bagheera, Kaa, Raksha, Chil, Hathi and Rama are popular names for other adult and young leaders.
+Cub packs are run by a volunteer adult leadership team, led by a Section Team Leader, and made up of Section Team Members who share the same level of training as the Section Team Leader, Young Leaders, 14-18 year olds who volunteer in the section, and occasional helpers who may be parents assisting as part of a rota.
+It is traditional for leaders in the section to be known by a name from The Jungle Book with Akela as leader of the wolves usually being taken by the Section Team Leader while Baloo, Bagheera, Kaa, Raksha, Chil, Hathi and Rama are popular names for other adult and young leaders.

 It is usual for a Cub Scout pack to divide the Cubs into smaller peer groups, called Sixes (for the ideal number of Cubs in each group) and are led by a Sixer who is chosen from each six to lead the group.
 They may be supported by a deputy, called a Seconder, and a further role of Senior Sixer is available to older Cubs who helps the leaders and the Sixes.

 The core age range for Cub Scouts is between eight and ten and a half years of age although members can join from 7½ years of age and remain until their 11th birthday.
 These age ranges can be flexed further if required for inclusion requirements.

 The activities undertaken by Cub Scouts are collectively called the 'programme' and include activities, games, visits and residential experiences.
 The badges and awards achieved by the young people help support this programme and was initially divided into themed areas.
 With the re-launch of every section's programme in 2002, the programme was organised into seven zones: outdoor Scouting, fitness, discovering the world around you, creative, beliefs and attitudes, caring and community and global.
 In 2008 the zones were updated again into six zones with themes common to all under-18 sections in Scouting: beliefs & attitudes, community, fitness, creative, global and outdoor & adventure.
 In 2015, the concept of zones was dropped across the movement with the focus now being on three core areas of outdoor & adventure, world and skills with outdoor & adventure making up half of time spent on the programme.